Road hierarchy: Local road

 A local road, also called a street, is a road in a built environment that has all kinds of properties beside it which can be accessed from the road or a parking lot connected to the road.
 Different types of local roads include residential streets, avenues, and alleys.
-They have the lowest speed limits and capacities in the hierarchy, but have the highest access to property.
+They are designed to provide the highest access to property, they have the lowest speed limits and capacities in the mobility-access continuum and are typically not used for through traffic.

 Local roads have at-grade intersections and have similar specifications to collector roads.
 Local roads may be unpaved in some cases.
 A common feature of local roads is driveways, which connect the road to a residential property.